 Here’s a simple exercise: take a piece of paper and write down what you used to love as a child.
 Perhaps you loved watching cartoons, playing video games, or even playing sports.
 When you write these hobbies down, do a brainstorm and figure out what careers you can take with those subjects.
 For instance, if you loved video games, then perhaps you can become a programmer, designer, or even an indie game developer.
 If you loved sports, you could perhaps train to become an athlete.

-However, if you feel like you’re past your prime, then perhaps a job coaching or managing a team would be more suitable.
+However, if you feel like you’re past your prime, then perhaps a job coaching or managing a

 Do you have enough savings?

 Something that everyone thinks of when making a career switch is financial stability.
 If you don’t have a lot of savings or multiple sources of income, then chances are you won’t be able to support yourself if you start studying or reduce your working hours.
 Make sure you have plenty of savings or try to establish another form of income so that you can pay for living expenses while you study or look for a new job.If you’ve been working at your job for a long time and you’re experiencing some doubt, then perhaps it’s time for a career change.
 There’s really no such thing as a calling in life, and it’s common for people to spend years preparing for a job or career.Click To Tweet